myran2/wcusa-fe-challenge/README.md

 * Category List
     * Clicking a category at the top could scroll you to the Category on the page.
     * Alternatively, you could only show one category at a time and clicking on a category in the list would show that category.
+        * Could be fun to change categories by swiping on mobile.
 * Load More button
     * Could cap the number of displayed cards/category at 2 or 4, then clicking would show more/all of them.
         * You'd also want to sort the cards by severity so that the important stuff always comes first.